 Stakeholders will interact with the platform through a dashboard where, depending on their rights and permissions based on their role with the real asset, will have access to a different set of services and apps.

-ENE: Enerit software covers all aspect of EMS since it fully complies with the requirements of the ISO 50001 international standard.
-Enerit software goes beyond the simple monitoring performances, since it addresses all aspects of the decision-making process and guided implementation of the Energy Action Plan for the specific sector or organization.
+ENE: Enerit software covers all aspects of EMS since it fully complies with the requirements of the ISO 50001 international standard.
+Enerit software goes beyond the simple monitoring performances since it addresses all aspects of the decision-making process and guided implementation of the energy action plan for the specific sector or organization.

-VTT: HTM control can improve both thermal satisfaction of occupants and energy efficiency of buildings.
+VTT: HTM control can improve both the thermal satisfaction of occupants and the energy efficiency of buildings.
 Thermal satisfaction of occupants is improved by a new demand-based thermal comfort concept.

-TNO: the effect of user behaviour will be modelled in a black-box manner utilizing the historical data of existing building, e.g. meteorological data, energy consumptions, indoor temperature and building design layout.
-The developed user behaviour models will be included in a library which is eventually accessible by different parties involved in the design and construction phase of the buildings.
+TNO: the effect of user behaviour will be modeled in a black-box manner utilizing the historical data of existing buildings, e.g. meteorological data, energy consumptions, indoor temperature, and building design layout.
+The developed user behaviour models will be included in a library eventually accessible to the different parties involved in the design and construction phase of the buildings.

 EUT: iPredict is a predictive maintenance module based on AI and machine learning which enables to minimize downtimes due to unexpected breakdowns and reduce energy waste due to malfunctioning or misuse of equipment.